DanielOaks/GodotResponseSystem/README.md

 - `GrsActor` (one for each NPC / etc):
 	- When added to the node tree, it adds itself to `GRS`.
 This lets that actor get responses from `GRS`, which the actor then emits as signals.
 	- When removed from the node tree, it removes itself from `GRS`.
+- `GrsFactDictionary`:
+	- Contains context about the world, actor, and more, which inform response choices.
+	- GRS sees game context by looking at the values in fact dictionaries.
 - `GrsQuery` (submitted for each event/etc to be evaluated).
 	- One of these is created for each event to be evaluated by `GRS`.
 	- Queries are **dispatched** to `GRS`.